pypa/pipx/docs/docs.md

 ```
 pipx reinstall-all --help
-usage: pipx reinstall-all [-h] [--include-deps] [--system-site-packages]
-                          [--index-url INDEX_URL] [--editable]
-                          [--pip-args PIP_ARGS] [--skip SKIP [SKIP ...]]
+usage: pipx reinstall-all [-h] [--skip SKIP [SKIP ...]] [--verbose] python
-                          [--verbose]
-                          python

 Reinstalls all packages using a different version of Python.

-Packages are uninstalled, then installed with pipx install PACKAGE.
+Packages are uninstalled, then installed with pipx install PACKAGE
+with the same options used in the original install of PACKAGE.
 This is useful if you upgraded to a new version of Python and want
 all your packages to use the latest as well.

-If you originally installed a package from a source other than PyPI,
-this command may behave in unexpected ways since it will reinstall from PyPI.

 positional arguments:
   python

 optional arguments:
   -h, --help            show this help message and exit
-  --include-deps        Include apps of dependent packages
-  --system-site-packages
-                        Give the virtual environment access to the system
-                        site-packages dir.
-  --index-url INDEX_URL, -i INDEX_URL
-                        Base URL of Python Package Index
-  --editable, -e        Install a project in editable mode
-  --pip-args PIP_ARGS   Arbitrary pip arguments to pass directly to pip
-                        install/upgrade commands
   --skip SKIP [SKIP ...]
                         skip these packages
   --verbose